• News

 What other downsizing costs should I factor in?

 Any house moves comes with additional costs.
 From estate agent fees to the cost of a solicitor, the survey (and any remedial work) and moving costs themselves.
-Plus conveyancing on top.
+Plus there will be conveyancing on top.

 Moving costs could add another £1,000 or more.
 And you may well need to dispose of some furniture or put it into storage.
 All at a cost.